Taraxa-project/explorer/README.md

 Node 1 is configured as a `boot node`, and the other 4 are configured to connect to it on startup.

-This will also start MongoDB, Taraxa Explorer Backend, and Taraxa Explorer Frontend

-1. Taraxa Frontend will be running at [http://localhost:8080](http://localhost:8080)
+1. MongoDB will be running on port 27017
-2. Taraxa Backend Swagger UI will be running at [http://localhost:8089/apidocs/](http://localhost:8089/apidocs/)
+2. Taraxa Explorer will be running at [http://localhost:3000](http://localhost:3000)
+3. Taraxa Explorer Blockchain Sync daemon will start syncing the chain data to MongoDB
+4. Taraxa Explorer Websocket Service will start, providing real time data to the UI

+# Generating blockchain transactions, blocks, etc

-## Install dependencies to test RPC
+## Install dev dependencies to use scripts for RPC commands

 ```
 npm i
 ```

-### RPC Test Scripts
+### RPC Scripts

 *Note: Scripts run against the boot node*